nhsbsa/nhsbsa-docs/CONTRIBUTING.md

-# Contributing to NHSBSA Digital, Data and Technology Playbook
+# Contributing to NHSBSA Docs

-NHSBSA Digital, Data and Technology Playbook is released under the [Apache 2 license](LICENCE.md).
+NHSBSA Docs is released under the [Apache 2 license](LICENCE.md).
 If you would like to contribute something, or simply want to hack on the code this document should help you get started.

 ## Code of Conduct